-$\dot{\it Exploring \ an \ individual's \ thoughts, \ emotions, \ and \ mental \ health \ issues}$
+Exploring an individual's thoughts, emotions, and mental health issues

-- Are there psychiatric, psychological, behavioral, emotional or cognitive conditions needing to be addressed? - What if any chronic conditions need to be stabilized (eg, bipolar disorder or chronic anxiety) - Are the behavioral or cognitive symptoms part of the addictive disorder? - If related to the substance use, do the emotional, cognitive, or behavioral conditions require mental health care (eg, suicidal ideation and depression) - Is the patient able to participate in daily activities? - $\ \ \, \ \ \,$ Can she/he cope with the emotional, behavioral, or cognitive conditions?
+- Are there psychiatric, psychological, behavioral, emotional or cognitive conditions needing to be addressed? - What if any chronic conditions need to be stabilized (eg, bipolar disorder or chronic anxiety) - Are the behavioral or cognitive symptoms part of the addictive disorder?
+If related to the substance use, do the emotional, cognitive, or behavioral - In related to the substance use, do the endutional, cognitive, or behavioral conditions require mental health care (eg. suicidal ideation and depression) Is the patient able to participate in daily activities? - Can she/he cope with the emotional, behavioral, or cognitive conditions?